nuwannadeera/PHP-assessment/README.md

-# pharmacy-management-system
+# PHP-assessment
  A pharmacy with the stakeholders involved are the owner, manager and cashier requires a system to streamline its business processes, involving authentication, medication inventory management, and customer record management.
 The system needs to enforce user roles and permissions for different actions.
+This is a system to reduce their workload and a more efficient system than manual processes.

  **ER diagram**